I review the pros and cons of the Keto Diet and what I actually think about people using the ketogenic diet for weight loss.

 OILS AND ADDED FATS

-Dos: Fat makes up a huge part of the keto diet because it’s basically your main fuel, which is why it is encouraged to choose organic and grass-fed whenever possible.
+Dos: Fat makes up a huge part of the keto diet because it’s basically your main fuel.
+That is why it is encouraged to choose organic and grass-fed whenever possible.
 Excellent fat sources include olive oil, mayonnaise, coconut oil, butter, lard and other non-hydrogenated or unprocessed oils.

 Don’ts: As long as there are no added sugars to the fat source, most fats are fair game.